jon-harper/jon-harper.github.io/docs/abs/about.md

 ### Introduction

 ABS is a type of thermoplastic.
-It offers acceptable to excellent performance across a broad range, generally more cheaply than alternative materials.
+It is noteworthy for its wide use in manufacturing, as it offers acceptable to excellent performance across a broad range at a low material cost.

 The name "acrylonitrile butadiene styrene" is an ingredient list: ABS is made by polymerizing, or chemically joining into long chains, these three materials, called *monomers*.
-Varying the ratio of each monomer produces slightly different performance (for this reason, properties of ABS and other polymers are often given within a range).
-Other polymers can be added to further tweak the final product's properties.
+Varying the ratio of each monomer modifies the resulting material (for this reason, properties of ABS and other polymers are often given within a range).
+In addition, other polymers can be added to further tweak the final product's properties.

-ABS is noteworthy for being easy and affordable to manufacture.
-Because it is an amorphous polymer, when heated it can be extruded and molded like glass.
-It is machinable at room temperature and can be chemically welded with common solvents like acetone.
-Combining these techniques allows manufacturers multiple ways to fabricate parts with ABS and contributes to the popularity of ABS in manufacturing.
+Because ABS is an amorphous polymer, when heated it can be extruded and molded like glass.
+It is machinable at room temperature and is chemically weldable with common solvents like acetone.
+Combining these techniques allows manufacturers multiple ways to fabricate parts with ABS and contributes its popularity in manufacturing.

 ### Manufacturing ABS